EloiStree/Teaching/README.md

 ## Hello RC 2024 - 2028+

 ![image](https://github.com/EloiStree/Teaching/assets/20149493/5115202d-4e64-43f0-b985-e6dbb6c6969a)
-Pitch: "Learn and train on any code from any engine or website on a group workshop visible on projector and visible in augmented reality."
-More about it: [Here>](https://github.com/EloiStree/HelloRC)
+**Pitch**: _Learn and train on any code from any engine or website on a group workshop visible on projector and visible in augmented reality."
+More about it: [Here>](https://github.com/EloiStree/HelloRC)_